Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 # Getting Started with the Nexmo Stitch JavaScript SDK

-In this getting started guide we'll demonstrate how to build a simple conversation app with IP messaging using the Nexmo Stitch JavaScript SDK.
+In this getting started guide you'll see how to build a simple conversation app with IP messaging using the Nexmo Stitch JavaScript SDK.

 ## Concepts

-This guide will introduce you to the following concepts.
+This guide will introduce you to the following concepts:

-* **Nexmo Applications** - contain configuration for the application that you are building
+* **Nexmo Applications** - These contain configuration for the application that you are building.
 * **JWTs** ([JSON Web Tokens](https://jwt.io/)) - the Stitch API uses JWTs for authentication.
 JWTs contain all the information the Nexmo platform needs to authenticate requests.
 JWTs also contain information such as the associated Applications, Users and permissions.
 * **Users** - users who are associated with the Nexmo Application.
 It's expected that Users will have a one-to-one mapping with your own authentication system.
 * **Conversations** - A thread of conversation between two or more Users.